-As a result of our current levels of cash, pandemic relief fund payments we have received and may in the future receive under federal, state or local stimulus or relief programs, available borrowing capacity, long-term outlook on our debt repayments, the refinancing of certain of our notes, proceeds from the sale of hospitals and the continued projection of our ability to generate cash flows, we anticipate that we will be able to invest the necessary capital in our business over the next twelve months and for the foreseeable future thereafter.
+As a result of our current levels of cash, pandemic relief fund payments we may in the future receive under federal, state or local stimulus or relief programs, available borrowing capacity, long-term outlook on our debt repayments, the refinancing of certain of our notes, proceeds from any potential future disposition of hospitals or other investments such as our minority equity interests in various businesses, as applicable, and the continued projection of our ability to generate cash flows, we anticipate that we will be able to invest the necessary capital in our business over the next twelve months and for the foreseeable future thereafter.
 We believe there continues to be ample opportunity to strengthen our market share in substantially all of our markets by decreasing the need for patients to travel outside their communities for healthcare.
 Furthermore, we will continue to strive to improve operating efficiencies and procedures in order to improve the performance of our hospitals.